How To Apply

 Every year, the federal government randomly selects a group of students for verification.
 If you're selected, you will be required to submit additional documentation in order to complete your application.
-This paperwork can be obtained from the forms section of the Student Financial Services website.
+This paperwork can be obtained from the forms section of the Financial Aid website.

 Aside from verification, there may be other special circumstances pertaining to your application, for which we will need to collect various documentation.
-You will receive a letter that details the additional documentation needed.
-All documentation must be submitted within 2 weeks of receipt of our request letter.
-No aid will be awarded until all requested documentation is received by our office.
+You will receive a letter that details the additional documentation that is needed.
+The documentation must be submitted within 2 weeks of receipt of our request letter.
 (See the section below on deadlines for more information).
+No aid will be awarded until the requested documentation is received by our office.

-You may use the La Salle University portal to see what documentation is needed and if it has been received by the Office of Student Financial Services.
-To view this information, log on to the La Salle portal, and then click on Br.
+You may use the La Salle portal to see what documentation is needed and if it has been received by the Financial Aid Office.
+To view this information, log on to mylasalle, and then click on Br.
 LUWIS.

 Why are these deadlines so important to you?